Igor-Vuk/cypress-test/README.md

 Run the app:
 - `npm install`
 - in one terminal run `npm run dev` and in other `npm run cypress`
-- open test files from Cypress menu
+- open integration test files from Cypress menu